-Breakfast consist of a basket of dinky French pastries, ham, cheese, toasts and a soft boiled egg served at a table in the bar area.
+Breakfast consists of a basket of dinky French pastries, ham, cheese, toasts and a soft-boiled egg served at a table in the bar area.
 Taste in decoration is a controversial issue, L’ Hotel du Chateau decor, in my opinion, may not be to everyone’s taste, have a look at the web site pictures and request your preferred option.

 TELL ME MORE ABOUT L’ HOTEL DU CHATEAU

 L’Hotel Du Chateau advertises cookery lessons.
 Online Hotel Bookers offer rates starts from £115 for a double in low season breakfast not included.

 The SPA uses Carita beauty products.
 The hotel location is superb, the walled-city of Carcassonne being across the road, the modern part of the town 30 minutes’ walk away.
 Being outside the medieval city has untold advantages, not least the fact that you won’t have to cart your luggage on narrow cobbled lane.
 There is a bus service on the road just outside.